Louis-DR/j2gpp/README.md

 ### INI/CFG

-Note that XML expects data to be divided in sections with a header in square brackets.
+Note that INI file expects data to be divided in sections with a header in square brackets.
 To avoid having to specify the root element when using the variables in a template, J2GPP automatically flattens the section whose header is "`_`".

 ``` ini
 [_]